docsdeveloperdemo/swiftui-starter-app/dev-docs/context-SwiftStarterApp-Utilities-DeviceUtilities.swift.md

 To use this function, you would call `DeviceUtilities.deviceType()` from within your code, and the returned `DeviceType` value can be used to make decisions or take appropriate actions based on the device type.

+---
+# isIPad SwiftStarterApp/Utilities/DeviceUtilities.swift
+## Imported Code Object
+In the given code snippet, `isIPad` is a computed static property of type `Bool`.
+It is used to determine whether the current device running the app is an iPad or not.

+Here's a breakdown of the code:

+1. `static`: This keyword indicates that `isIPad` is a static property, meaning it is associated with the type (class or struct) itself rather than with instances of that type.

+2. `var`: The `var` keyword specifies that `isIPad` is a variable property, which means its value can be changed.

+3. `isIPad`: This is the name of the computed property.

+4. `Bool`: This specifies that the computed property returns a Boolean value (`true` or `false`).

+5. `UIDevice.current.userInterfaceIdiom`: This expression retrieves the current device's user interface idiom.
+The `UIDevice.current` property returns an instance of the `UIDevice` class representing the current device.
+The `userInterfaceIdiom` property of `UIDevice` is an enum value that represents the device's user interface idiom, such as `UIUserInterfaceIdiom.pad` for iPad or `UIUserInterfaceIdiom.phone` for iPhone.

+6. `== .pad`: This compares the `userInterfaceIdiom` value with `.pad`, which is the enum case for iPads.
+If the user interface idiom is `.pad`, the comparison will evaluate to `true`, indicating that the current device is an iPad.
+Otherwise, it will evaluate to `false`.

+In summary, the `isIPad` computed property returns a Boolean value indicating whether the current device running the app is an iPad or not.
+You can use this property to conditionally execute code based on the device type, such as adjusting the user interface layout or enabling/disabling certain features specific to iPads.